markmoxon/elite-source-code-library/versions/cassette/README.md

 * The most interesting files are in the [sources](sources) folder:

-  * The main game's source code is in the [elite-source.asm](sources/elite-source.asm) file - this is the motherlode and probably contains all the stuff you're interested in
+  * The main game's source code is in the [elite-source.asm](sources/elite-source.asm) file - this is the motherlode and probably contains all the stuff you're interested in.

-  * The game's loader is in the [elite-loader.asm](sources/elite-loader.asm) file - this is mainly concerned with setup and copy protection
+  * The game's loader is in the [elite-loader.asm](sources/elite-loader.asm) file - this is mainly concerned with setup and copy protection.

-* It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)
+* It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers).

 * The accompamying website contains [a number of "deep dive" articles](https://www.bbcelite.com/deep_dives/), each of which goes into an aspect of the game in detail.
-Routines that are explained further in these articles are tagged with the label `Deep dive:` and the relevant article name
+Routines that are explained further in these articles are tagged with the label `Deep dive:` and the relevant article name.

 * There are loads of routines and variables in Elite - literally hundreds.
-You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`
+You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`.

-* If you know the name of a routine, you can find it by searching for `Name: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine)
+* If you know the name of a routine, you can find it by searching for `Name: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine).

 * The entry point for the [main game code](sources/elite-source.asm) is routine `TT170`, which you can find by searching for `Name: TT170`.
-If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a number of [deep dives on program flow](https://www.bbcelite.com/deep_dives/) on the accompanying website
+If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a number of [deep dives on program flow](https://www.bbcelite.com/deep_dives/) on the accompanying website.

-* The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days
+* The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days.

 I hope you enjoy exploring the inner-workings of BBC Elite as much as I have.